 With that said, here is a step-by-step tutorial on how to build good keyword research.

 Google Keyword Tool

 The list you have should be fairly overwhelming.
 It’s supposed to be.
 Once you have that list, it’s time to condense it into just the keywords that really matter.
 In order to do this, first remove any keywords that receive zero traffic.
-With Google AdWords, there are two types of searches you typically do: Exact and broad match.
+With Google Ads, there are two types of searches you typically do: Exact and broad match.
 Exact gives you the number of times each exact keyword / keyphrase is searched per month with absolutely no variation.
 Broad match includes searches where synonyms may have taken the place of one of the words.
 While exact gives you a better idea for each individual keyword, broad will tell you if that phrase is scalable or not.
 Phrase match shows you the number of times a keyword searches within a phrase.
 For example, “cell phone” will include “cell phone accessories” in the phrase match.

 At first, select the “Exact” button.
 Toggle your country selection depending on your target audience.
 USA is obviously the right starting point for American companies, but if you’re looking to expand your market, it’s worth spending a couple minutes repeating these steps for various countries and languages.
 Once Google does it’s magic and spits out their list, go through and choose the 50 that you feel are the most appropriate to your brand.

 Though MOZ isn’t free, at $99 a month it is well worth the investment for anyone looking to do significant SEO work for either their website or clients.
 Alternatives include Raven Tools or Majestic SEO.
 These tool packages will provide you with a keyword research tool, which is absolutely essential in looking into how competitive a key phrase is.
 Google Ads only shows you who is paying for PPC ads, but if a competitor has been running a three year content-marketing + organic SEO campaign, you’re going to be wasting a lot of time fighting against that.